The Residential Tenancies and Rooming Accommodation Act 2008 (the Act) is the law that governs renting a residential

-If the lessor/agent intends to use the expiry of the tenancy agreement as an opportunity to review the rent for a new agreement, and at least one of the previous tenants remains in the property, then rules apply.
-Rent cannot be increased unless there has been at least six months since the current amount of rent became payable by the tenant, even if it is between two separate agreements.
+If the property manager/owner intends to use the expiry of the tenancy agreement as an opportunity to review the rent for a new agreement, and at least one of the previous tenants remains in the property, then rules apply.
+Rent cannot be increased unless it has been at least 12 months since the current amount of rent became payable by the tenant.
 Learn more about rent increases.

 Do nothing so the agreement becomes periodic

 If you do not extend or sign a new fixed term agreement, and the tenant continues to rent the property, a periodic agreement automatically comes into place.
 The periodic agreement continues under the same terms that applied to the fixed term agreement except for the end date, which is not specified in a periodic agreement.

-At any time, the tenant and lessor/agent can agree to end the periodic agreement and begin a new fixed term agreement.
+At any time, the tenant and property manager/owner can agree to end the periodic agreement and begin a new fixed term agreement.
 For more information, see the fact sheets General tenancy agreements or Moveable dwelling tenancy agreements.

-Under a periodic agreement, rent may be increased by the lessor/agent giving the tenant two months' notice in writing of the increase.
-However, rent cannot be increased unless there has been at least six months since the current amount of rent became payable by the tenant.
+Under a periodic agreement, rent may be increased by the property manager/owner giving the tenant two months' notice in writing of the increase for general tenancies and four weeks’ notice for rooming accommodation agreements.
+However, rent cannot be increased unless it has been at least 12 months since the current amount of rent became payable by the tenant.
 Learn more about rent increases.

 Changes to the terms of agreements